Cookbook » Static Tasking

 assert(taskflow3.num_tasks() == 1 && taskflow2.num_tasks() == 0);

-You can only move a taskflow to another while that taskflow is not being run by an executor.
-Moving a running taskflow can result in undefined behavior.
-Please see Execute a Taskflow with Transferred Ownership for more details.
+You can only move a taskflow to another taskflow when it is not being used, such as being executed by an executor.
+Moving a taskflow that is being used may result in undefined behavior.